We’re the go-to dentists in Sussex for patients needing life-like prosthetics and restorative implant dentistry to renew and complete their smile.

 In as little as six months, we’ve seen several negative effects like bone loss develop, especially in cases where patients have lost their teeth to gum disease and decay.

-But the negative effects don’t start and end with bone loss.
+The negative effects don’t start and end with bone loss.

 Edentulism, which refers to the loss of permanent teeth, leads to major changes that can contribute to a poorer quality of life, for example, impaired mastication, denture trauma, resorption, negative self-perception, speech and eating ability.